 What Is Dyslexia?

 Dyslexia is a learning disorder that affects approximately 10 percent of children.
 Those diagnosed with dyslexia have trouble connecting sounds to letter symbols.
 This affects the way children with dyslexia learn to read and spell.
 Fortunately, major strides have been made in understanding the language-based disorder, many of them at Texas Scottish Rite Hospital for Children.
 Children with dyslexia can learn to read and be successful despite their learning differences.
+(Position Statement and Remediation)

 For more information about the condition, including frequently asked questions, Texas Dyslexia Law, suggestions for parents and teachers and additional resources, please download TSRHC's Dyslexia Defined materials.
 For more information regarding the role of orthographic processing in dyslexia, please view: Orthographic Processing: A Subcomponent, Not a Subtype of Developmental Dyslexia.

 The Luke Waites Center for Dyslexia and Learning Disorders is named for Dr. Luke Waites, who in 1965 established a program at TSRHC to identify and treat children with learning disorders, primarily dyslexia.
 The World Federation of Neurology met at TSRHC in 1968 and formulated the first consensus definition of developmental dyslexia.
 TSRHC's Luke Waites Center for Dyslexia is now internationally recognized in the field of learning disorders.

 The center provides evaluation and diagnosis for children with academic learning disorders, as well as specialized treatment for those with dyslexia.
-Led by medical director Dr. Jeff Black and administrative director Gladys Kolenovsky, the center's team combines the experience and skills of medicine and education.
+Led by medical director Dr. Jeff Black and director Gladys Kolenovsky, the center's team combines the experience and skills of medicine and education.
 Services include: